bmcorser/_bmcorser.github.io/blog/2015/11/21/fun-with-permutations.rst

     \end{pmatrix}
     $

 Exciting!
-But let’s write that out in our other notation, to be clear:
+But let’s write that out in our “cycle” notation, to be clear:

 .. maths::